RahulTheresaraj/Tiny-Federated-Learning/README.md

 *****

 #### Sprint 3
-Duration: 02/18/2023 - 03/02/2023
+Duration: 03/02/2023 - 03/28/2023
 ##### Tasks to be Completed
-1. Research on federated learning
+1. Research on optimizating communication in Federated learning
-2. Understanding and experimenting with flwr framework
-3. Understanding and experimenting with tensorflow framwework